elixirschool/elixirschool/lessons/en/intermediate/erlang.md

 20
 ```

-That's it!
-Leveraging Erlang from within our Elixir applications is easy and effectively doubles the number of libraries available to us.
+That's it, leveraging Erlang from within our Elixir applications effectively doubles the number of libraries available to us!